Skip to Content

 Project Description and Goal

 Martin Creek Reservoir is an impoundment of Martin Creek, located five miles southwest of Tatum (population 1,310).
 It was constructed in 1974 to serve as a cooling reservoir for a steam-electric power plant.
-The western shore of the reservoir forms a portion of the county line between Rusk and Panola counties.
+The western shore of the reservoir forms a portion of the county line between Rusk and Panola Counties.

 Back to the top of the page Back to top